 There were no significant variances between the Original and Final budgets adopted for each CRA district.
+The difference between Original and Final budgets was related to prior year encumbrances that were rolled forward.
 Actual expenditures were lower than the Final budgets.